leo237/activity_recognition/README.md

     Notebook [here](https://github.com/leo237/activity_recognition/blob/master/Notebooks/Training%20New%20Data.ipynb) to train data for the first time.

     To train using an existing model, we can use [this](https://github.com/leo237/activity_recognition/blob/master/Notebooks/Train%20with%20an%20existing%20model..ipynb) notebook.
+This can be used to continue training using an existing model.

 2. Using Random Forest Classification method.
 Got accuracy of 71%.